-For example, in the expression (x%2)?r:g, the ? conditional operator separates the selection expression (x%2)?r:g, the ? conditional operator separates the selection expression (x%2)?r:g from the two alternative expressions r and g.
-The alternative expressions are separated by a colon (x%2)?
+For example, in the expression (x%2)?r:g, the ? conditional operator separates the selection expression (x%2)?rom the two alternative expressions r and g.
+The alternative expressions are separated by a colon (:).
 The selection expression divides the horizontal coordinate of the current pixel by 2 and returns the remainder of the division.
-If the horizontal coordinate is an odd number, the result is 0.
+If the horizontal coordinate is an odd number, the result is something other than 0, and if the horizontal coordinate is an even number, the result is 0.
 Therefore, if the pixel has an odd horizontal coordinate, the conditional operator returns the value of the red channel.
 If the current pixel has an even horizontal coordinate, the conditional operator returns the value of the green channel.